 2019 Comrades Marathon 'Up' route elevation profile

 Things got a little more concerning after arrival in Jo'burg.
 During my first day in the artsy suburb of Maboneng, I started feeling unwell.
-The dizzy spells that I had been experiencing prior to Boston had returned as well as some gastrointestinal grief and a surprise case of hives that covered my face, neck and chest.
+The dizzy spells that I had been experiencing prior to Boston had returned as well as some gastrointestinal grief and an unwelcome case of hives that covered my face, neck and chest.
 I was a right state.
 I had no idea what was happening and was not in a happy place with less than 48 hours to go.

 Trying to travel and race around the world on a tight budget means making tough calls on spending.
 I had decided to plump for a $15 bus from Jo’burg to Durban over a $70 flight.
 This proved not to be the wisest of calls as the 570 kilometre, 7.5 hour predicted journey became a fairly miserable 10.5 hour slog.
 I arrived in Durban on the Friday night before Comrades feeling drained, anxious and generally not in the right frame of mind.
 I imagine this is the sort of moment where having a support team to take some of the burden and raise your spirits comes into its own but as a solo runner, I was very much on my own.

 On the positive side, I had paid way in advance for a hotel in Durban so knew that I would be in comfortable accommodation with a hot shower and good food for a few days.
-I was also buoyed by being able to visit a familiar experience in parkrun the next morning (albeit at the earlier time of 8am) and looking forward to mixing with some other runners.
+I was also buoyed by being able to experience parkrun South Africa style the next morning (albeit at the earlier time of 8am) and looking forward to mixing with some other runners.
 I took the short 1km jog down to the start point of North Beach parkrun, passing many groups out on their shakeout runs, the South African running crews singing and dancing together as they ran.
 A huge crowd had gathered beneath a raised lookout at the surf club on the seafront and were treated to welcome speeches from the legendary Bruce Fordyce, 9 time Comrades winner and Tom Williams from parkrun.
 A group of almost 2000 made their way along the out and back 5km course on the promenade, many keeping their ‘powder dry’ ahead of the big run the following morning.
 I could tell that even taking it super-easy, I was not in great condition and this was weighing heavily on my mind.

-After returning to the hotel for a sizeable breakfast, I made my way to the Comrades Expo.
+After returning to the hotel for a sizeable breakfast, I made my way to the Comrades Marathon Expo.
 Upon registration, I was presented with my Comrades t-shirt & hat as well as some other goodies.
 I continued around the exhibition where I was welcomed into the ‘novice hospitality’ for first-timers which provided coffee & biscuits as well as a history lesson and some photo opportunities.
 As always these days, I was not in a position to go mad on the merchandise (although I couldn’t resist the official Comrades flip-flops) so after reacquainting myself with my old friend Nando's, I put my feet up for the rest of the day, hoping to recharge as much as I could ahead of my 02:30 race day wake up call.

 The race day breakfast at the hotel was quite some sight.
 Three o’clock in the morning and runners of all nations gathered quietly and nervously at the buffet, some already in race kit displaying their national colours and many sporting varied levels of brightly coloured taping ranging from precautionary to mummification.
 As the athletes left the hotel lobby to make their way through the darkness toward the start at City Hall, the hotel manager was sending everyone off with bananas, water and good wishes.

 4am.
 Runners were pouring out of the numerous accommodations and emerging from cars to join the river of people flowing toward City Hall.
 After moving through the crowded security check into the allocated starting areas, there were long queues to use the portaloos before arriving at the fenced off pens that were already jam packed with 45 minutes still to go until the start.
 By 5am the pens were full to bursting and it was shoulder to shoulder, loud music pumping in the still dark morning and the excitement rising.
 I was not feeling too great, a little feverish and unusually anxious but was still able to appreciate the wonderful atmosphere.
-As the start drew nearer, the ceremony began, a process that Comrades veterans are probably familiar with but was a first for me: Chariots of Fire, the South African national anthem followed by a rousing rendition of ‘Shosholoza’ the crowing of a cockerel (recording, not live) and finally the starting cannon.
+As the start drew nearer, the ceremony began, a process that Comrades veterans are probably familiar with but was a first for me: Chariots of Fire, the South African national anthem followed by a rousing rendition of ‘Shosholoza’, the crowing of a cockerel (recording, not live) and finally the starting cannon.

 Runners singing ‘Shosholoza’ before the 2019 Comrades Marathon start

 As I joined thousands in passing over the starting mat and moving into the dimly lit streets, I was still unsure of how to proceed.
-The first priority was just staying upright within the tightly packed bunch of runners.
+The immediate priority was just staying upright within the tightly packed bunch of runners.
 We began the first 5km of climbing and I decided to start out ultra-cautious at ~9.30 minute miling, assisted by the sheer weight of the crowd meaning it was difficult to move faster without some seriously risky zig-zagging.
 We would climb almost 200m in the first 10km and just after the first break in climbing, my condition started to worsen.
 I had begun to feel nauseous and experiencing stomach cramps and at 9km, would stop with ‘GI issues’ (I’ll spare you the gory detail), spending several minutes queueing to access one of the few (and well used) portaloos.
 After managing to get back into some sort of rhythm I made it as far as 28km, albeit feeling less than comfortable.
 After over 600m of climbing, during one of the longest uphill sections, I found myself standing waiting to use the loos again, briefly coming face to face with a very disgruntled chap crouched in a doorless portaloo who seemed to be having a similarly ‘difficult’ morning.
 At around 40km and just over four hours, nearing the top of another hill, I had to stop again.
 I walked back on to the side of the course feeling utterly wretched, watching runners stream by and looking to speak to a medic, all whilst considering having to end this ordeal after such a long time waiting to be here.